kv-18-vk/Typing-Speed-Tester/README.md

 - 🧪 **Typing Modes**
   - Typing Test (with WPM, accuracy, and score)
-  - Typing Practice (free typing with timer **(implementing more features ))
-  - Certification Mode (download PDF certificate)
-  - Stats Viewer (test history and summaries)
-  - Leaderboard (ranked globally by score)
+  - Easy, Medium and Hard, each with three different durations

 - 📄 **PDF Certificate**
   - Downloadable certificate with your name and your stats

+-  **Practice mode**
+  - Can practice and improve the speed
+  - Future Enhancements**(different practice modes, gamification and courses)

 - 🔥 **Firebase Integration**
   - Firestore used for storing user stats, test results, and leaderboard

+- **Leaderboard**
+  - Compete globally and check your rank

+- **Stats**
+  - Check your previous test results and overall stats(average, highest with graphs)
 ---

 ## 📦 Tech Stack